 The Schaller Studio

-Renowned for cherry-picking the country's cultural hubs, the Art Series Hotel Group, appropriately, chose Bendigo as the location for its new four-star hotel.
+Renowned for cherry-picking the country's cultural hubs, the Art Series Hotel Group, appropriately, chose Bendigo as the location for a four-star hotel in 2014.
 Dedicated to Australian artist, Mark Schaller, The Schaller Studio houses more than 120 pieces of the artist’s vibrant, original works.
 Schaller has signed the walls of each of the stylish rooms with a swathe of his signature yellow.
 A large communal space encourages guests to lounge on its sofas and play one of the many board games on offer.
 There’s a cafe, open fireplace and plenty of art books to inspire.
 Yellow Lekker bikes are available for hire so guests can cruise around and soak up the surrounds, including nearby Lake Weeroona.

 Brewhouse Coffee Roasters (BCR)